 Do you consider yourself a natural leader?
 Are you ready to build leadership skills to improve your organizational effectiveness?
-Edgewood College’s Master of Science in Organizational Leadership & Change teaches you to understand and improve organizational dynamics through sound leadership and organizational development practices.
+If you are looking to become a change agent, then Edgewood College’s Master of Science in Organizational Leadership & Change is the program for you.
+It teaches you to understand and improve organizational dynamics through sound leadership and organizational development practices.
 You will strengthen your leadership through assessment, reflections and project-based learning as you explore leadership and organizational development necessary for any organization to advance and succeed in the ever-changing, global economy.

 Designed for working professionals, this program is offered entirely online with no on-campus requirements and can be completed in as little as two years.
 In this program, you will gain the knowledge and skills essential to organizational development, leadership and your career advancement necessary to navigate complex organizational systems and apply research to develop yourself, your employees and your organizations.